Hope Is Important: Commercial performance and accolades

 Hope Is Important peaked at number 44 in Scotland, and number 53 in the UK.
 "A Film for the Future" charted at number 39 in Scotland, and number 53 in the UK.
 "Everyone Says You're So Fragile" charted at number 42 in Scotland, and number 47 in the UK.
 "I'm a Message" charted at number 31 in Scotland, and number 41 in the UK.
 "When I Argue I See Shapes" charted at number 15 in Scotland, and number 19 in the UK.
 Hope Is Important was certified silver by the British Phonographic Industry.

 Hope Is Important was included in a list of writers' favourite Scottish albums by The Herald, where journalist Martin Williams described it as "a startling explosion of singalong hooks, soft-loud dynamics and crashing guitars".
 NME ranked it at number 33 on their list of the top 50 albums of the year.
+Mastersystem have cited it and 100 Broken Windows as influences on their debut album Dance Music (2018).